In a world where data protection is becoming increasingly important, cybersecurity roles are at the heart of many companies’ employment strategies.

 Some states were subject to limitations:

-For Wyoming’s 2014 figures (utilized in the 5-year growth calculations), we used the number of people employed in computer systems analyst roles and the corresponding annual average salary, as the relevant information for information security analysts wasn’t available at this time.
+For Wyoming and Maine’s 2016 figures (utilized in the 5-year growth calculations), we used the number of people employed in computer systems analyst roles and the corresponding annual average salary, as the relevant information for information security analysts wasn’t available at this time.

 Many of these limitations are due to how new these roles are.
-And this is why we also used “cybersecurity” as the search term on Monster.com so as to cover the various titles these information security analyst roles come with.
+We also used “cybersecurity” as a search term on indeed.com to cover the various titles these information security analyst roles come with.
 For example, while a company may refer to the role as a “cybersecurity engineer,” the state would place this under the “information security analysts” bracket when presenting its figures for employment.

 Researcher: Charlotte Bond